SouhailMok/DataVisualzation/README.md

   **X.Laville**
   >*The title is too long.*
   >
-  >*Blue and pink colors are confusing because the give the impression that the category used is: female and male.*
+  >*Blue and pink colors are confusing because they give the impression that the category used is: female and male.*
   >
   >*The axis of Age category is not well ordered.*